saltofthemar/subtxt-ds/README.md

 If you don't want to use PostCSS and the build system, you can still use the CSS as-is by dropping the whole `css` folder into your own project and using `css/styles.css` as your stylesheet.

 ### How to use these extra design goodies?
 After building the project with either Deno or Node.js, all yummy new design goodies will be located in the `dist` folder.
-Here's how to use them:
+Here's how you might like to use them:
   - Drop the newly minted `dist/styles.css` file into any platform's CSS folder
   - Import the generated, compatible design tokens in `dist/design-tokens-penpot.json` into Penpot
   - Import the generated, WCAG-compliant design tokens in `dist/design-tokens-all.json` into other tools that use design tokens
   - Use the generated hex color palette in `dist/hex-color-palette.txt` for accessibility testing at [Are My Colors Accessible](https://www.aremycolorsaccessible.com/palette)

 ## Key Features

-- **Pure CSS**: Uses only standard CSS features (custom properties, calc, clamp, pow, round) to achieve fluid type and spacing scales
+- **Pure CSS**: Uses only vanilla CSS features (custom properties, calc, clamp, pow, round) to achieve fluid type and spacing scales
-- **Zero (required) dependencies**: No preprocessors or JavaScript required, although it's worth it to use a Deno or Node.js runtime to build the CSS, since you get a more streamlined stylesheet with better browser compatibility
+- **Zero (required) dependencies**: No preprocessors or JavaScript required, although it's worth it to use a Deno or Node.js runtime to build the CSS
 - **PostCSS ready**: Optional PostCSS configurations for both Deno and Node.js environments are provided, along with custom plugins for processing colors and exports into design tokens
-- **Platform-independent**: Fully interoperable with any tech stack or framework -- you can use the CSS as is, or with PostCSS for a more readable, browser-friendly format with design tokens available
+- **Platform-independent**: Fully interoperable with any tech stack or framework

 ## Why Subtxt DS?

-This project was created due to personal need, for a few key reasons:

-- **Modern CSS showcase**: It's fun to have a little celebration 🎉 of CSS's now native algorithmic functionality and increasing maturity as a design language!
+- **Modern CSS showcase**: It's fun to celebrate 🎉 CSS's now native algorithmic functionality and increasing maturity!
-- **Code-first workflow**: Subtxt DS inverts the traditional design-to-code workflow.
-Beginning with CSS, we can easily test initial color and typography choices in the browser environment.
-An algorithmic approach to creating a base design system just feels more efficient at first.
+- **Code-first workflow**: Invert the traditional design-to-code workflow, easily testing initial colors, typography and spacing choices in the browser environment, first.
-- **Fluid design, offline**: Provides an offline method to use fluid type and space scaling [similar to Utopia](https://utopia.fyi/) using only CSS (this is because sometimes the author can't afford the internet, but still wants to generate fluid scales!)
+- **Fluid design, offline**: Use a totally offline method to calculate fluid scaling [similar to Utopia](https://utopia.fyi/)
-- **Hex colors for accessibility testing**: Designers concerned with accessibility may need to spend a lot of time intially tweaking colour palettes to meet accessibility standards.
-The author finds it helpful to have a hex palette generated that they can copy paste to https://www.aremycolorsaccessible.com/palette for testing.
+- **Accessible colour combos**: Plan an accessible colour scheme by copying the generated hex palette to https://www.aremycolorsaccessible.com/palette
-- **Design tokens for Penpot ++**: Manually adding CSS generated tokens to Penpot is a pain, so why not just export any compatible custom properties to a JSON file?
-While we're at it, all our custom properties are also exported into a second JSON file that follows WCAG design token guidelines.
+- **Design tokens for Penpot ++**: Generate Penpot-compatible design tokens to an importable JSON file (note that all custom properties are also exported into a second JSON file that follows WCAG design token guidelines)

-## What's Included

-- **Fluid typography system**: Responsive type scales that work in any viewport
-- **Spatial rhythm**: Consistent spacing relationships across all screen sizes
-- **Color system**: Straightforward color management with CSS's hsl() function
-- **CSS reset and base styles**: Based on [Andy Bell's work](https://piccalil.li/blog/a-more-modern-css-reset/) with minimal adjustments, providing a simple reset and global defaults for all key HTML elements
-- **Build tools**: Dual-runtime PostCSS configurations for both Deno and Node.js environments
-- **Design token export**: Automatic extraction of design tokens to JSON for design tool integration

 ## Build System